ExCodable/ExCodable/README.md

 }
 ```

-But if the property names are different from the Coding-Keys ...
+But if you need encode/decode manually ...

 ```swift
 struct TestManualCodable: Equatable {